-Sitting with his glass of absinthe and his pipe, the smoke curling upwards the Portrait of Angel Fernandez de Soto is the very embodiment of Blue Period aesthetic.
-Picasso and Angel, a painter as well were inseparable.
+Sitting with his glass of absinthe and his pipe, the smoke curling upwards, the Portrait of Angel Fernandez de Soto is the very embodiment of the Blue Period aesthetic.
+Picasso and Angel, a painter, as well were inseparable.
 Picasso usually referred to Angel as an ‘amusing wastrel’ who was more inclined towards drinking and partying than arts.
 This penchant for partying, which would distract Picasso so much that he moved to another studio, is discreetly evident in this contemplative portrait.
-The 20th century masterpiece is sure to attract art collectors and connoisseurs from across the globe.
+The 20th-century masterpiece is sure to attract art collectors and connoisseurs from across the globe.

-Christies can definitely expect a great response at the auction, courtesy the Picasso painting.
+Christie’s can definitely expect a great response at the auction, courtesy of the Picasso painting.